-When installing a scale in a short conveyor or where there is virtually no other place to locate the scale except in the area near the head pulley, it is advisable to apply some caution.
-Since head pulleys are essentially flat faced with a slight crown and the idlers being troughed, a situation is created whereby the belt profile must change from troughed to flat in a short space.
-To accommodate this the conveyor manufacturer designs a built-in vertical displacement of the head pulley above the top of the center roll of the adjacent idler.
+When installing a scale in a short conveyor or when there is virtually no other place to locate the scale except in the area near the head pulley, it is advisable to apply some caution.
+Since head pulleys are essentially flat faced with a slight crown and the idlers being troughed, a situation is created whereby the belt profile must change from the troughed to flat in a short space.
+To accommodate this, the conveyor manufacturer designs a built-in vertical displacement of the head pulley above the top of the center roll of the adjacent idler.
 To further aid and ease this transition, idlers of decreasing trough angles are inserted between the head pulley and the normal run of idlers.
-If this is not done, a considerable amount of stress is exerted on the he belt edges and the idlers adjacent to the head pulley and ultimately these undesired forces are applied to the scale.
+If this is not done, a considerable amount of stress is exerted on the he belt edges and the idlers adjacent to the head pulley and, ultimately, these undesired forces are applied to the scale.
+RECOMMENDATION a.

-a.
 On conveyors with 20° trough idlers throughout, a minimum of two fixed 20° idlers must be located between the scale idlers and the head pulley.

 b.
-On conveyors with 35° trough idlers throughout, a minimum of two 35° and one 20° retreat idlers must be located between the scale and the head pulley.
+On conveyor with 35° trough idlers throughout, a minimum of two 35° and one 20° retreat idlers must be located between the scale and the head pulley.

 c.
-On conveyors with 45° trough idlers throughout, a minimum of two 45°, one 35° and one 20° retreat iders must be located between the scale and the head pulley.
+On conveyors with 45° trough idlers throughout, a minimum of two 45°, one 35° and one 20° retreat idlers must be located between the scale and the head pulley.

-d.
+PL-264 d.
 The vertical displacement of the head pulley relative to the adjacent retreat idler is normally in excess of the that which is acceptable for belt scale installations.
-When locating a scale close to the head pulley maintain a maximum of 13 mm (0.5") vertical displacement between the top of the head pulley and the top of the center roll of the adjacent idler.
+It is suggested that: